jlizakowski/Babbler/README.md

 ### Text compression?
 Yes.
 The efficient encoding into a markov tree can be used to replace strings of letters with their tree coordinates.
 This is similar to existing compression methods, but uses a different tree structure.
 This was tested as pre-processor for compression, and IIRC, the performance was better than gzip, but not necessarily better than bzip2.

+How to compress:
+For each symbol in the input file, predict the odds for that symbol being chosen.
+The odds can be represented by the symbol's integer rank.
+The resulting stream of rank integers can be then fed into another compression program.
+The distribution will roughly resemble 1/x tending towards zero.

 Babbling can also be viewed as decompressing a file of random bytes.
 The random data encodes sequences of characters that are statistically likely.